 The park also houses a community, native-plant nursery, open to the public on Thursday and Saturday mornings.

-The Peacehaven Botanical Gardens are a popular place for weddings and wedding photos.
-For more information on how to book weddings please visit our Booking parks section.
+For more information on how to book the space for wedding ceremonies, please visit our Booking parks section.